 - Updating current planning controls

 - Expanding current sustainability advisory services

-- Renewable energy plans for high emitting areas

-and community programs
+- Renewable energy plans for high emitting areas and community programs

-- Supporting further electric vehicle charging infrastructure
+- Supporting further electric vehicle charging infrastructure and shifting the transport mode to more active transport

 - Improving food waste recovery

 - Education programs

 - Working with our businesses

 - Advocacy to State agencies

 - Increasing community partnerships

 Implementation of identified emission reduction opportunities will need to be incorporated into Council's existing Integrated Planning and Reporting Framework with consideration of available funding under Council's Resourcing Strategy.

 By implementing feasible Net Zero emission reduction opportunities (including those currently listed in the Net Zero plan together with any additional opportunities identified in the future), it is possible to achieve the following Net Zero targets for Council and the community:

-- Council Net Zero Target: Commit to Net Zero Emissions by 2035 with interim emission reduction targets of 50% reduction on 2018/19 emissions by 2024/25, 76% reduction on 2018/19 emissions by 2029/30. - Community Net Zero Target: Support the community to meet Net Zero Emissions by no later than 2040 or as soon as possible, with interim emission targets of 76% reduction on 2018/19 emissions by 2029/30.
+- Council Net Zero Target: Commit to Net Zero emission by 2035 with interim emission reduction targets of 70% reduction on 2018/19 emission by 2029/30 - Community Net Zero Target: Support the community to meet Net Zero Emissions by no later than 2040 or as soon as possible, with interim emission targets of 76% reduction on 2018/19 emissions by 2029/30.

-While Council can largely meet its interim corporate targets to 2030 with minimal additional emission reductions required beyond business as usual projections (as a result of existing actions and commitments by Council), a higher level of additional emission reductions are required post-2030.
+While Council can largely meet its interim corporate targets to 2030with minimal additional emission reductions required beyond business as usual projections (as a result of existing actions and commitments by Council), a higher level of additional emission reductions are required post-2030.

-Community GHG emissions are predicted to reduce more over time under a business as usual scenario, meaning greater efforts need to be focused particularly upon short term emission reductions in order to achieve interim emission reduction targets.
+Community GHG emissions are predicted to reduce more over time under a business as usual scenario (2021 Policy Settings scenario), meaning greater efforts need to be focused particularly upon short term emission reductions in order to achieve interim emission reduction targets.

 It is acknowledged that some of the key opportunities within the community sector lie outside the direct 'sphere of influence' by Council and are subject to policy and program settings at a State and Federal level or other organisations.
-Acknowledging these limitations, Council's role will be to directly support community emission reduction opportunities within its own control (such as through planning controls which are supportive of a transition towards low emission transport modes such as EV vehicles and requirements for Net Zero Energy commercial buildings etc) and advocate for supportive policies and programs in areas outside of the City of Ryde's direct control.
+Acknowledging these limitations, Council's role will be to directly support community emission reduction opportunities within its own control (such as through planning controls which are supportive of a transition towards low emission transport modes such as electric vehicles and requirements for Net Zero Emissions commercial buildings etc) and advocate for supportive policies and programs in areas outside of the City of Ryde's direct control.
 We are inviting everyone within the community to plan and act - within their sphere of control and influence - to reduce carbon emissions and join the campaign to demand action for a safe climate.